 If you’ve been diagnosed with a staph infection, your doctor will tell you to wash the infected area several times a day.

 This goes beyond normal daily hygiene, and requires letting the soap and/or alcohol soak into the wound, redressing it afterwards with a loose piece of cotton guaze.
 Watchful attentiveness is probably the least toxic, drug-free way to get rid of impetigo.

 When worse comes to worst, your doctor may prescribe a topical antibiotic to get rid of impetigo.

-Usually an over-the-counter topical antibiotic like Neosporin (whcih you can find at Amazon) will do the trick, but with more serious infections your doctor is likely to prescribe something stronger.
+Usually, an over-the-counter topical antibiotic like Neosporin (which you can find at Amazon) will do the trick, but with more serious infections your doctor is likely to prescribe something stronger.
 Traditionally, staph infections were treated with an oral antibiotic like penicillin, but because antibiotic-resistant strains are becoming more common, doctors have had to resort to stronger antibiotics with a broader spectrum of microbial control.
 In other words, go see a doctor if you think your impetigo is getting out of control–it could save you a trip to the intensive care unit.

 Folliculitis, Boils and Carbuncles

 If you’ve come down with a case of folliculitis–a superficial infection of a hair follicle, otherwise known as acne–staph or strep bacteria are the usual culprits, but the preventions and treatments remain the same: